 Because body language and verbal tone do not translate into our text messages, we have developed alternative ways to convey a nuanced meaning.
 That’s the main reason for the creation of emoticons and emoji.

 The emoticon is the oldest of the two.
 Emoticons are punctuation marks, letters, and numbers used to create pictorial icons that usually display emotion or feeling.
 No wonder we use the word emoticon: emotion icon.
-Because of the limits of our keyboard, most emoticons need to be read from the side.

 The emoticon came about after a big misunderstanding on an online message board at Carnegie Mellon University in 1982.
 Because of the confusion, Dr. Scott E. Fahlman suggested that jokes and not jokes should be marked by two sets of characters.